-You will be graded primarily on an independent theoretical review on a topic of your choosing (100% of your course grade).
+You will be graded on (a) discussion questions associated with each of seven assigned research articles (7 pts. x 7 articles = 49% of your grade) and (b) an independent theoretical review on a topic of your choosing (51% of your grade).
 I suggest that you chose a topic that integrates an aspect of social psychology with your own research.
 This review could serve as the basis for a future manuscript, thesis, or grant proposal.
 There is a 5-page page limit (double-spaced; excludes title page, abstract, references, notes, and tables/figures).
 Use APA style.
-Due via Canvas by 5:00 p.m., Wednesday, April 24th.
+Due via Canvas by 5:00 p.m., Wednesday, April 30th.